dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Plenty of people miss their share of happiness, not because they never found it, but because they didn't stop to enjoy it.**
+**We love life, not because we are used to living but because we are used to loving.**

-William Feather
+Friedrich Nietzsche